Real Name | Kevin Wu |

 After YouTube

 On April 21, 2016, Wu resurfaced on social media after an almost three-year absence as he made a blog titled "Monk.College".
-Wu said on his blog that he left YouTube so he could meditate (having taken an interest in transcendental meditation) and go to college.[29]
+Wu said on his blog that he left YouTube so he could meditate (having taken an interest in Buddhism and transcendental meditation) and go to college.[29]
 According to his blog, Wu currently resides in Houston, Texas.[citation needed] In August 2016, Wu privatized "Monk.College" for unspecified reasons.[8]
 In March 2017, Wu made his first public appearance at Youth Represent the World Concert in Stafford, Texas, and opened up about his car accident to the public for the first time.
 After another three-year hiatus, Wu started streaming on Twitch.
 Wu hosted the Twitch livestream portion of the annual music festival Head in the Clouds in 2021 and 2022.[30][31]

 On August 20, 2022, Wu began posting videos of his music to his YouTube channel that now goes by KEVIN instead of KevJumba.
 All of the videos have since been deleted.[32]
 The videos display a collection of songs by zooty and Wu, produced by Jonum, and featuring the album picture with the name, "cyber muse", created by Wu.[33]
 On January 12, 2023, Wu posted a video, "Youtube, Starting from Scratch", signifying his return to posting YouTube videos.
 The video has since been made private.[34]